Findomain/Findomain/README.md

 * Discover subdomains with or without IP address according to user arguments.
 * Read target from user argument (-t) or file (-f).
 * Discover subdomains with or without IP and also write to output files per-domain if specified by the user, recursively.
-* Write results to an output file.
+* Write results to an TXT output file.
 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
 See [the documentation](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.